cTxplorer/windows-driver-docs/windows-driver-docs-pr/storage/cd-rom-real-time-streaming-.md

 These changes in the storage driver stack allow higher layers (in particular, file system drivers and applications) to perform read/write operations at a guaranteed speed for files containing real-time data.
 Starting in Windows 7, you can mark a file for real-time streaming by using the [**FSCTL\_MARK\_HANDLE**](https://msdn.microsoft.com/library/windows/desktop/aa364576) Control Code and specifying the streaming mode by setting **MARK\_HANDLE\_REALTIME** flag in the [**MARK\_HANDLE\_INFO**](https://msdn.microsoft.com/library/windows/desktop/aa365229) structure.

-Figure 1 illustrates the relationship between regular and streaming read and write requests and the UDF file system and CDROM class drivers.
+Figure 1 illustrates the relationship between regular and streaming read/write requests and the UDF file system and CDROM class drivers.

 ![figure 1: real-time streaming support in cdrom.sys and udfs.sys](images/cdromstreaming.png)